Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 ### What about Offensive Units and other Support Units?

 <span style="color:red">They are like interchangeable parts in GSF</span>.
-Think of Granhildr, Refithea, and Celia are engine of a car.
+Think of Granhildr, Refithea, and Celia as an engine of a car.
 Other units are tires, body parts, suspension, etc. For example, Floria was a key part of GSF from June ~ August in KR Server, but now it's very hard to see GSF with Floria.
 That defensive support role is now taken by Themis.
 There is no point of giving recommendation of these interchangeable units because within few months they are highly likely to be obsolete.

 Sorry if you were looking for a list of units which are good for GSF.
 I just don't see the point of taking time to make them and see them become completely outdated before 2019.